-- You can replace garam masala powder with any other mutton curry masala of your choice.
+- You can replace garam masala powder with any other store-bought/ homemade mutton curry masala.

-- Tastes best if eaten right after its cooked.
+- Mutton keema fry tastes best if eaten right after cooking.

-- This dish can also be stored in refrigerator for a day.
+- Mutton keema fry could be stored in the refrigerator for a day.
 Sprinkle some water and fry it until warm before eating.

 Did you try this recipe?
 Let me know how you liked it! 🙂